Category Archives: Killer as protagonist

 Meanwhile, Bob is busy working his way through the Mardi Gras band of gold, repeating the same gore effect ad naseum.
 At one point, he even makes one naked hooker do a ballet routine in her patterned knickers.
 After he’s watched her performance and come to the conclusion that this particular youngster was two cans short of a six-pack, he feels a tad of sympathy and tells her to get out of his house.
 She almost becomes the one that got away, but at the last moment, he changes his mind and she ends up becoming just another hokey gore effect to add to the collection.

 One thing that I noticed about this stinker is the fact that it tries to include everything that was in demand around the mid to late seventies.
-There’s disco music and THAT hilarious scene to tickle fans of Saturday Night Fever.
-Then there is the grizzled cop I told you about earlier and of course the satanic references to stay in vogue with The Omen et al. But Weis is such a shamelessly poor director, that he fails to make use of any of the clichés that he steals and to be honest, the film is so tedious that even the copious amount of gore scenes don’t salvage it
+There’s disco music and THAT hilarious dance scene to tickle fans of Saturday Night Fever.
+Then we have the grizzled cop that I told you about earlier and of course the satanic references to stay in vogue with Cop Thrillers and The Omen et al. But Weis is such an awful director, that he fails to make use of any of the clichés that he steals and to be honest, the film is so tedious that even the copious amount of gore scenes don’t salvage it

 Mardi Gras Massacre is a cheesetastic Grindhouse rarity that will have you gobsmacked at its ineptness, but in fits of laughter at some of its attempts at being a sinister horror effort.
 I cannot really recommend it to anyone seriously but for those that like a laugh it needs to be seen to be believed.